supermorphDotTech/morPy/README.md

 ## 4.1.1 Limitations of the Shared App Dictionary [⇧](#toc) <a name="4.1.1"></a>

 Most in-place operations (such as `append()` for lists) are not propagated correctly between processes.
-Instead, use reassignment to force an assignment after the in–place operation.
+Instead, use reassignment to force synchronization after the in–place operation.
 For example:

 ````Python
 temp = app_dict["some"]["nested_list"]